jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 In order to access the value that was passed into it

 Now lets apply this to our project
-Currently we are storing values for our `<ExpensItem>` within the ExpenseItem itself so the first thing we have to do is store those in the App component
+Currently we are storing values for our `<ExpenseItem>` within the ExpenseItem itself so the first thing we have to do is store those in the App component
 So remove them from ExpenseItem.js
 Now in App.js we will create an array which will hold multiple expense item objects which we will pass into our component via props
 ```